 Mr Ids van der Weij is Managing Partner of Partners in Equity V ("PiE V"), a private investment firm focusing on, among others, life sciences.
 Ids has spent more than 25 years of his career working in Private Equity and Venture Capital.
 Before PiE V, he was, among others, CEO of Friesland Bank Investments, Managing Partner of Ondernemend Oranje Kapitaal, board member of the Nederlandse Vereniging van Participatiemaatschappijen and member of the supervisory board of, among others, Arboned and Opthec.
-Besides PiE V, he is currently a (non-executive) director at Diceros Therapeutics and member of the supervisory board of Micreos B.V.
-He started his career at ABN AMRO NV, after completing his Business Administration studies at the University of Groningen.
+Besides PiE V, he is currently a (non-executive) director at Diceros Therapeutics and Micreos B.V.
+He started his career at ABN AMRO NV, after completing his MBA at the University of Groningen.

-The business address of each of the directors for the purpose of their mandate is the address of the Company's registered office: Kortrijksesteenweg 1112 /102, 9051 Sint-Denijs-Westrem, Belgium.
+The business address of each of the directors for the purpose of their mandate is the address of the Company's registered office: Kortrijksesteenweg 1112/102, 9051 Sint-Denijs-Westrem, Belgium.